core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

   If at least one KUDOS message in a successful KUDOS execution had the 'p' bit set to 1, then that KUDOS execution was run in no-FS mode.

-  When a peer moves to the **Pre-IDLE** stage after having succesfully completed a KUDOS execution in no-FS mode, then the peer MUST additionally perform the following Step A before Step 1 in {{ssec-state-machine-pre-idle}}:
+  When a peer moves to the **Pre-IDLE** stage after having successfully completed a KUDOS execution in no-FS mode, then the peer MUST additionally perform the following Step A before Step 1 in {{ssec-state-machine-pre-idle}}:

    A. Delete CTX\_BOOTSTRAP.